XMON3R/MistsOfThelema/Docs/CodeManual.md

 -   **Player movement boundaries** to prevent the character from leaving the playable area.

+-   **Item pickups** for Day 2.

 This scene makes use of several custom-created classes to simplify the program's structure and make future extensions easier.

 **Transitioning to Scene 2 (`EndOfDay`)**

-From Scene 1, the player transitions to Scene 2, the `EndOfDay` form.
-This transition occurs either when a global timer expires or when the player interacts with a specific `Houses` object named "Your House".
+From FirstDay or NextDay, the player transitions to Scene 2, the `EndOfDay` form.
+This transition occurs when the player interacts with a specific `Houses` object named "Your House".

 In **Scene 2**, a random event is triggered using the `Random` class from the `System` library.
 These events are also described in an accompanying JSON file, and several functions evaluate these files to determine what should happen.
-For a better understanding, I again refer to the code itself.
-The game currently ends in this scene.
+The game currently ends as a soon as not json file with the next day number exists.

 ### 4.1 Project Structure